Geodan/pg2b3dm/README.md

 - Triangulation of input geometries LineStrings/Polygon/MultiPolygon/PolyhedralSurface/TIN with Z values;

-- 3D Tiles in global coordinates (EPSG:4978) or in local coordinates;
+- 3D Tiles in global coordinates (EPSG:4978) or in local cartesian coordinates;

 - Docker support.